Skip to main content

 Elaine Epstein, Director/Producer

 Elaine Epstein is an award-winning filmmaker born and raised in Durban, South Africa and currently based in Brooklyn, New York.
 Elaine’s film State of Denial, examining the HIV/AIDS crisis in South Africa, premiered at the Sundance Film Festival in 2003 and aired on the PBS award-winning series, POV.
 State of Denial was nominated for an Emmy Award for Outstanding Coverage of a Current Issue-Long Form and won the Special Jury Award at the Hot Docs Festival.
 In 2008 Elaine founded Underdog Films, a creative studio specializing in documentary, branded content, and social media campaigns.
 Through Underdog, Elaine has created work for a wide variety of clients including Amazon, Facebook, Snapchat, AT&T, and many more.
 After years of honing her craft on short-from content, Elaine marked her return to documentaries in 2018 when she filmed the award-winning documentary film Nothing Without Us: The Women Who Will End AIDS.
-My Midwife is Elaine’s second feature documentary film.
+Arrest the Midwife is Elaine’s second feature documentary film.

 Our Hoolocks